ignite/cli/docs/docs/clients/02-go-client.md

 	// Instantiate a query client for your `blog` blockchain queryClient := types.NewQueryClient(cosmos.Context())

-	// Query the blockchain using the client's `Posts` method
+	// Query the blockchain using the client's `PostAll` method
 	// to get all posts store all posts in queryResp queryResp, err := queryClient.PostAll(context.Background(), &types.QueryAllPostRequest{})
 	if err != nil {